jingxiangmo/prompts-for-mcgill/README.md

 ### Teaching Concepts
 > Help me study for a Software Design exam.
 Please always explain in concise and accurate terms.
 Always focus on design patterns, principles, and best practices.
 Always provide clear examples and illustrations.

-## Programming Languages and Paradigms [COMP 302]

-### Teaching Concepts
-> Help me study for a Programming Languages and Paradigms exam.
-Please always explain in concise and accurate terms.
-Always cover different programming paradigms, languages, and their features.
-Always provide clear examples and illustrations.

 ## Introduction to C++ [COMP 322]